suhailskhan/WeSplit/README.md

 # WeSplit

-My code for Project 1 in 100 Days of SwiftUI
+My code for Project 1 from 100 Days of SwiftUI